 In South Korea, the Composite Consumer Sentiment Index (CCSI) measures the level of optimism that consumers have about the performance of the economy.
 The index is based on a survey of around 2200 households.
 The CCSI is computed as a sum of six variables, including current living standards, prospective household income and prospective spending.
 A CCSI above 100 indicates an improving outlook and below 100 a deteriorating outlook.
 This page provides the latest reported value for - South Korea Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Korea Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on June of 2018.
+South Korea Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on August of 2018.